MuongKimhong/makara/docs/src/styling.md

 There are 2 ways to provide custom styles to widgets.

-1. Style on widgets directly.
+1. Style on widgets directly using properties.
 2. Attach an `ID` or `Classes` and provide styles via `ID` or `Classes`.

 ### Direct styling